 Henkel preferred shares that will be acquired by employees through the Long-Term Incentive (LTI) Plan 2020+, which was introduced on January 1, 2017, are also subject to a company-imposed contractual lock-up period and may not be sold before expiration of the four-year term of each tranche.

-Contractual agreements also exist with members of the Management Board governing lock-up periods for Henkel preferred shares which they are required to purchase out of part of their variable annual cash remuneration.
+Contractual agreements also exist with members of the Management Board governing lock-up periods for Henkel preferred shares which they are required to purchase under the Share Ownership Guideline.

 3.4 Major shareholders